Banner

 July 31.
 Polyphemus moth caterpillar.

-A small, dull, grey-brown butterfly feeds on purple flowers.
-There is one small, white, irregular-shaped spot on each lower wing and a light yellow area on each upper wing.
+A small, dull grey-brown butterfly feeds on purple flowers, with a white spot on each lower wing and a light yellow area on each upper wing.

 Photo Credit: